industrial-edge/notifier-api/docs/Postman.md

   - [Clear one notification](#clear-one-notification)
   - [Raise one notification](#raise-one-notification)

 Postman is an API platform for using and testing APIs in a simple way.
-To execute the Notifier OpenAPI via Postman, it is necessary to create a header key 'Cookie' and set your current cookie string.
-Otherwisse the request will fail with state 401 "Unauthorized".
+To execute the Notifier OpenAPI via Postman, it is necessary to create a header key **'Cookie'** and set your current cookie string.
+Otherwisse the request will fail with state **401 "Unauthorized"**.

 ![postman_header](/docs/graphics/postman_header.png)